reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 Also remember: the merqury analysis was done comparing kmers in the CLR assemblies with kmers in the Illumina reads (Chromium 10X).

+Generate the asmstats for the Falcon/Falcon Unzip output assemblies.
+Primary and haplotigs are within the merqury_falcon folder and are called cns_p_ctg.fasta cns_h_ctg.fasta.
+Also, generate the asmstats for both after purging.
+The assemblies are within merqury_purged and are called purged.fa and purged.htigs.fa.
+Compare the statistics of the assemblies: what happend after purging?
+Present these results together with the following questions.

 15a-) in the Falcon and Falcon Unzip merqury evaluation, look at the cns.p and cns.h \*spectra-asm.st.png plots.
 Point in the presentation: (i) where are the assembly erroneous kmers, (ii) what is the heterozygous peak, (iii) what is the homozygoys peak.

 16a-) Have a look at the completeness file and write down in your presentation the kmer completness of the primary and alternate assemblies.